FredrikM97/shopping-scan-list/README.md

 ## Development

 Simplest to UI test is to use `npm run setup` to start local docker container with home assistant.
 To update the card run `npm run build:ha`

-## TODO

-- Add groups to filter
-- Somehow fix to select barcode from specific countries..
-Like in sweden if barcode match with item in US then keep the swedish one
-- Improve testing
-- Add workflow for testing and release
-- Add a test to verify that all translations are in sync.
-- Improve readme and explain how the local setup of home assistant for testing works